 Risks in twin pregnancy with IVF

 Getting IVF and identical twins are not something that a doctor may recommend as it can pose a lot of threat to a baby as well as their mother.
-Multiple pregnancy can be risky in its own ways and given below are the risk involved while getting IVF:
+Multiple pregnancies can be risky in their own ways and given below are the risk involved while getting IVF: